Squeezing: from numerical to conceptual problems: The Classical--Quantum Duality

-Any two unitary operators which differ only by a c-number phase, even if acting differently on the {\em state vectors}, generate the same transformation of {\em quantum states}, so we shall call them {\em equivalent}, $U_1\equiv U_2$.
-It follows immediately that the trajectories of the classical motion problem with the quadratic $H(\tau)$ determine completely the evolution of quantum pure or mixed states $\rho = \rho^\dagger \geq 0$, $\text{Tr}~\rho = 1$ and, modulo equivalence, the entire unitary history $U(\tau)$.
-So, the quantum evolution is defined exactly by the classical motion trajectories.
-This concerns not only the centers of the packets, but also all higher statistical moments, reducing the problem of evaluating the quantum evolution to the simpler task of integrating the classical motions and using the results to determine the quantum uncertainties.
+Now, any two unitary operators which differ only by a c-number phase, even if acting differently on the {\em state vectors}, generate the same transformation of {\em quantum states}, so we shall call them {\em equivalent}, $U_1\equiv U_2$.
+It follows immediately that the trajectories of the classical motion problem with the quadratic $H(\tau)$ determine completely the evolution of quantum pure or mixed states $\rho = \rho^\dagger \geq 0$, $\text{Tr}~\rho = 1$ and, modulo equivalence, the entire unitary history, which we denote for simplicity as $U(\tau)= U(\tau,\tau_0)$.
+So, in a sense, our description is complementary to the intriguing trends of {\em phase geometry} \cite{berry84,anandan90,fernandez94,brody03,wolf04,carlini06,berry09,muga11,wolf12}.
+It does not describe the adiabatic or geometric phases, but it determines the alternative aspects of the quantum states like the motion of the canters, the packets shapes and all details of the statistical interpretation, including the quantum uncertainties of all orders.

-\section{Elementary models}
+\section{Elementary Models}

-Some traditional models illustrate the above "trajectory doctrine".
+Some traditional models illustrate the above `duality doctrine'.
 Two of them seem of special interest.